 - The resources of a major research university

-The joint degree is unique in that it combines grounding in one of four disciplines, training in feminist theories and methodologies, and interdisciplinary coursework in Women’s Studies.
+The joint degree is unique in that it combines grounding in one of three disciplines, training in feminist theories and methodologies, and interdisciplinary coursework in Women’s Studies.
 Students fulfill requirements and pass a preliminary examination in two units.
 In some cases, the dissertation project will be centrally located in the discipline and informed by feminist theory and/or methodology; in other cases, the project will be a truly interdisciplinary endeavor at the intersection of the discipline and Women’s Studies.

-All joint PhD students are fully funded via a combination of fellowships and teaching or research assistantships for five years.
+All joint PhD students are fully funded via a combination of fellowships and teaching or research assistantships for five or six years.
 Upon completion of the dual PhD degree, students will be qualified to seek positions in both their discipline and Women’s Studies programs.

 The available Graduate Certificate programs are: